RocketPy-Team/RocketPy/docs/development/build_docs.rst

 Every time a commit is pushed to selected branches of the repository (such as `master` and `develop`), `ReadTheDocs` will build the documentation and host it automatically.

-However, custom branches need to manually added.
+However, custom branches need to be manually added.
 If you need to have your branch available on `ReadTheDocs`, ask to a maintainer for help.

 The connection between the GitHub repository and the `ReadTheDocs` project is